Poco's Udon World: Manga

 The original manga by Nodoka Shinomaru began serialization in Shinchosha's Monthly Comic @ Bunch magazine in August 2012.
 So far, twelve tankōbon volumes have been released by Shinchosha under the label Bunch Comics.

 Volume list

 Anime

 A 12-episode anime television series adaptation was announced to air in October 2016.
 The anime was produced by Liden Films, directed by Seiki Takuno and written by Natsuko Takahashi.
 Eriko Itō handled the character designs and Yukari Hashimoto composed the music.
 It premiered on October 9, 2016 on NTV and later premiered on RNC on October 16, 2016.
 The opening theme is "S.O.S." by Weaver and the ending theme is "Sweet Darwin" by GOODWARP.
-Crunchyroll streamed the show as it aired, while Discotek Media released the show on Blu-ray on May 26, 2020.
+Crunchyroll streamed the series as it aired, while Discotek Media released the show on Blu-ray on May 26, 2020.